ayferness/reading-notes/README.md

 ### _Growth Mindset Reminders For Myself_ :
 1. No one is good at it when just beginning!
-2. I'm not good at it just `_yet_`
+2. I'm not good at it just **_yet_** !
-3. It means to be hard !
+3. It meant to be hard !
 It's a boot camp!
-Remember No pain no gain ! be patient, be persistent!
+Remember No pain no gain !
+4. Be patient, be persistent!
-4. Do not shy, you're not a kid, you have a kid :)
+5. Do not shy, you're not a kid, you have a kid :)